 - To ensure that, if changes are made to courses or programs, adequate arrangements are made so that students who are undertaking them are not disadvantaged.

-- To inform students of the common conventions and requirements in relation to proper referencing and acknowledgement of sources as well as providing information on the specific requirements of the Faculty, School or other teaching area.
+- To inform students of the common conventions and requirements in relation to proper referencing and acknowledgement of sources as well as providing information on the specific requirements of the College, School or other teaching area.

 - To ensure the availability and appropriate timing of compulsory courses and sufficient optional courses to enable program completion within the specified minimum time, provided that the standard rate of progress in the program is maintained.